priyamdas/academic-kickstart/content/post/autonomy-engagement/index.md

 ![](sample-trial.png "A sample classification trial from the 'Melons' category.")

 In the first experiment, participants were either put in the free choice condition, where they could choose the category of images they wanted to classify, or the forced choice condition where the categories were selected for the participant.
 In both conditions, participants had the option to quit the experiment whenever they wanted after going through one category’s worth of images.
 We hypothesized that those in the free choice condition would complete more categories and also have higher classification accuracy compared to those in the forced choice condition, due to being more engaged in the task.
+You can try this version of the experiment [here.](https://grocery-images.web.app/)

 ![](no-choice.png "The selection screen shown to participants in the forced choice condition.
 The red circle has been added for emphasis and was not seen by participants.")